theo1893/excelstreamer/README.md

 # ExcelStreamer

-This package is based on package Excelize for writing data to Excel file, in all-stream style.
+A go package for writing data to Excel file, in all-stream style.
 This can be used to generate Excel files of which the struture is as simple as below, but the data scale is **very** large.

 ![excel](./assets/excel.png)